yanivam/react-world-countries-map/README.md

 * No internet dependency - All the data is local, no calls to a back-end server.
 * Easy to learn, easy to use, easy to customize.

-## Yet another package for world-map...but why?
+## Yet another package for world map...but why?

 It all started with a fun project that I was building and needed to draw simple yet beautiful world's map.
 Searching for solutions I found many potential solutions like MapBox and Google Maps, but they were "too smart" for what I needed.
 They needed to "call home" for the data, they supported tons of options I didn't need, and while they included react-integrations, they were not completely native to the react world.
 There was definitely something missing.
-And that's when react-world-map started.
+And that's when react-world-countries-map started.

 ## Install

 ~~~
-$ npm install react-world-map --save
+$ npm install react-world-countries-map --save
 ~~~

 ## Usage

-Explore the example folder for an end-to-end react app using the react-world-map.
+Explore the example folder for an end-to-end react app using the react-world-countries-map.

 Here is a simple example:

 ~~~
 import React from "react"
 import "./App.css"
-import ReactWorldMap from "react-world-map"
+import ReactWorldCountriesMap from "react-world-countries-map"

 function App() {
   const data =